Ford Capri Review 2025: Price, specs & boot space

 In the 'not-so-good' camp, the design is fairly sedate, although some might like a more conservative approach to the layout compared to more 'daring' setups like that of the Hyundai Ioniq 5.
 That said, it does at least look very different from the VW Group cars it's related to, which is very welcome since the cabins in those cars are a bit disappointing.

 There's also a heavy reliance on the central touchscreen for many functions which used to always involve physical controls, like adjusting climate settings.
-We're not huge fans of the touch-sensitive pads on the steering wheels (we'll take proper buttons instead, please), and it's annoying that - as on the related VW Group cars - the driver doesn't get a dedicated switch for each electric window.
-Instead, there's a pair of buttons which has to be switched between front and rear.
+We're not huge fans of the touch-sensitive pads on the steering wheels (we'll take easier-to-use 'proper' buttons instead, please), and it's annoying that - as on the related VW Group cars - the driver doesn't get a dedicated switch for each electric window.

+Instead, there's a pair of switches which have to be switched between front and rear via a touch-sensitive 'button' which takes a firmer prod than you might expect to actually work.
 It's a daft setup that pretty much guarantees you'll end up opening the wrong window at some point.
 Hopefully, it disappears in all of these cars when it's facelift time.

 Finally, there's a digital instrument cluster, which is pretty much the norm now even for cheaper cars.
 We'd have liked a bigger screen than the five-inch one used here, though.